Apply code CARE20 to start therapy with 20% off.

 Identify and examine your biases

 Unfortunately, men often don’t notice what’s wrong with them unless other people tell them about it.
-You may not be aware of some of your biases rooted in toxic masculinity.
+Let’s say you’re not able to realize some of your biases rooted in harmful men’s traits.
 However, you can identify them by paying more attention to your reactions to other people’s actions and words.

 Think of people of another gender, orientation, or race, and which of their behaviors make you feel irritated or upset.